berkley4/ungoogled-chromium-debian/.github/README.md

 These should run on CPUs which support AVX instructions, which should encompass the Intel Sandybridge/AMD Bulldozer era (circa 2011) onwards.
 There's also a patch which can be used by builders to enable AVX2 support (cat /proc/cpuinfo is your friend here).

-The debs are built in a debian stable chroot, so should work on that, Ubuntu Focal and newer.
+There are currently two release branches: stable and unstable, with their respective deb packages built in debian stable and unstable chroots.
+The stable release should work on debian stable or equivalent (eg ubuntu focal).
+The unstable release obviously needs debian unstable or a new enough distro.

 # Installation